 - Portraits with suitable ambient light or off-camera flash

 - Moon photography

 What Equipment Do You Need for Blue Hour Photos?

-- DSLR or mirrorless camera that shoots in manual mode and RAW.
+You’ll need a DSLR or mirrorless camera that shoots in manual mode and RAW.
 Your camera should also be capable of shooting in bulb mode to create long exposures.

-- Lenses that matches your intended composition.
+You’ll also need lenses that matches your intended composition.
 A wide-angle lens, such as an 18mm or 24mm, is a great choice for cityscapes and landscapes.

 How to Capture the Blue Hour

 Blue hour photography isn’t a hard concept to master, but it does take some planning and forethought to get it right.
 Here are my best tips!

 Plan Your Blue Hour Photography Shoot Ahead of Time

 Scout out possible locations in the day and know when the blue hour will occur for your location.
 An app such as PhotoTime or Photopills can help!
 Look for locations that have artificial light for interest but aren’t overwhelmed with light pollution.
 Too much artificial light in the background dilutes your skies.
 You’ll get a sky that’s orange or pink instead of that tranquil deep, dark blue.